CivicTechTO/polis/README.md

 ```bash
 docker compose -f docker-compose.yml -f docker-compose.dev.yml --profile postgres up --build
 ```
-You can add your own override file:  `docker compose -f docker-compose.yml -f docker-compose.my-overrides.yml up`

-This enables:
+**This enables:**
 - Live code reloading and static type checking of the server code
 - A nREPL connection port open for connecting to the running math process
 - Ports open for connecting directly to the database container

-- Live code reloading for the client repos (in process)
-- etc.
+**About docker compose overlay file:**

-This command takes advantage of the `docker-compose.dev.yml` _overlay_ file, which layers the developer conveniences describe above into the base system, as described in the `docker-compose.yml` file.
+* `docker-compose.dev.yml` in above command is an _overlay_ file, which layers the developer conveniences describe above into the base system, as described in the `docker-compose.yml` file.
-You can specify these `-f docker-compose.yml -f docker-compose.dev.yml` arguments for any `docker` command which you need to take advantage of these features (not just `docker compose --profile postgres up`).

-You can create your own `docker-compose.x.yml` file as an overlay and add or modify any values you need to differ from the defaults found in the `docker-compose.yml` file and pass it as the second argument to the `docker compose -f` command above.
+* You can create your own `docker-compose.x.yml` file as an overlay and add or modify any values you need to differ from the defaults found in the `docker-compose.yml` file and pass it as the second argument to the `docker compose -f` command above.

----
+* You can specify these `-f docker-compose.yml -f docker-compose.dev.yml` arguments for any `docker` command which you need to take advantage of these features (not just `docker compose --profile postgres up`).

 ## Using a local or remote (non-docker) database